 - chopped fresh parsley

 - Rinse the rice a few times until the water runs clear.
 Then soak it in cold water for 30 minutes.

-- Turn the heat off and let it sit covered for another 10 minutes.
+- Turn the heat off and let it sit covered for 10 more minutes.

 - Fluff the rice and serve with your favorite main dish.